Review: ‘A Court of Mist and Fury’ by Sarah J. Maas

 Nor has Feyre forgotten her bargain with Rhysand, High Lord of the feared Night Court.
 As Feyre navigates its dark web of politics, passion, and dazzling power, a greater evil looms—and she might be key to stopping it.
 But only if she can harness her harrowing gifts, heal her fractured soul, and decide how she wishes to shape her future—and the future of a world torn apart.

-Yes, many will say he seems to be a villain, especially after what happened in the first book, but after reading this one, I’ve grown to love him more.
-He’s the character that everyone hates because he scares them into thinking he’s horrible.
-That’s all a mask though.
-He’s a sweet side.
+Yes, many will say he seems to be a villain, especially after what happened in the first book, but I’ve grown to love him more after reading this one.
+He’s the character everyone hates (the morally grey character) because he shows a different side of himself to others, making him the villain.
+That is what Tamlin and Lucien have both Feyre until she discovers Rhys has a different side that is hidden from everyone else but his family and friends.
+He has a sweet side.

 Feyre would’ve been considered an annoying character on how she turned a 360 in this book, but I adored her even more.
 She’s not frail anymore.
-She was made to be a High Fae, and all she wants is to be included and to learn how to fight her own battles.
-She doesn’t want to be treated as a child, and she wants to understand the High Fae world because now she’s apart of it.
+She was made to be a High Fae, and all she wants is to be included and learn how to fight her own battles.
+She doesn’t want to be treated as a child, and she wants to understand the High Fae world because now she’s a part of it.
+I understood her frustration with how Tamlin treated her and felt her pain.

-The second book takes the reader from the Spring Court to the Night Court, where Feyre is going to learn everything she can about the real Rhysand.
+The second book takes the reader from the Spring Court to the Night Court, where Feyre will learn everything she can about the real Rhysand.
 Oh, yes, Rhysand is very dreamy in this book.
 He is the bad boy that can be a good boy too.
-There are far more adventures that Feyre is going to have to go on because a fiercer villain is coming to change the world as they know it.
-You thought the first villain was terrible, you haven’t met the King.
-Don’t even get me started with how Tamlin is still treating Feyre.
-He could be erased from the story, and I would be happy.
+There are far more adventures than Feyre will have to go on because a fiercer villain is coming to change the world as they know it.
+You thought the first villain was terrible; you haven’t met the King.
+Don’t even get me started with what Tamlin does to Feyre at the end of this book.
+If he were entirely erased after this book, I would be happy.
+I couldn’t stand him in this book.

-I was not prepared for how this story was going, but Sarah J. Maas had me turning the page to find out what was going to happen next.
+I was not prepared for where this story was going, but Sarah J. Maas had me constantly turning the page to find out what happened next to the characters.
 The best part was the ending of the book.
-I won’t give it away, but be prepared for some shockers.
-Lots and lots of shockers, especially on the last page.
+I won’t give it away but be prepared for some shockers—lots and lots of shockers.